NonthapatKim/commu-face-song-web/README.md

 # COMMU Face Song 🎵

-For COMMU Booth in SWU Open house 2025
+For Computer Innovation for Communication booth at College of Social Communication Innovation in SWU Open House 2025.